New Skip the empty dashboard — get pre-loaded cascading OKRs tailored to your team. Start free

 Stage 3: Strategy Implementation

-The ownership problem.
-Strategic goals without named owners are strategic intentions.
-The ownership of each strategic initiative — not the team, one named person — is the mechanism that turns plans into accountability.
+The ownership problem: strategic goals without named owners are strategic intentions.
+Naming one person — not the team — for each initiative is what turns plans into accountability.

-The cadence problem.
-85% of leadership teams spend less than one hour per month discussing strategy.
-When strategy review happens monthly or quarterly, course correction happens months after the problem appears.
-By then, recovery is significantly harder.
+And the cadence problem: 85% of leadership teams spend less than one hour per month discussing strategy, so course correction happens months after the problem appears, when recovery is far harder.

 Stage 4: Strategy Evaluation and Control